Grigory-Rylov/mvp-state-lib/README.md

-# yet-another-mvvm-lib
+# yet-another-mvp-lib
-Yet another MVVM library for android
+Yet another MVP library for android

-The Library helps forget about android view-life cycle and write program with mvvm-like approach.
+The Library helps forget about android view-life cycle.
 Even if process was killed by system, after resore - your view and presenters holds their last state, without manual storing state to Bundle (I tell you a secret: library do it automatic)